markd2/MarkDnD/ThirdAdventure/forest-encounters.md

   scattered around that the hermit met an unfortunate end.
-Searching the hut may reveal some random items of minor import and also a copy of the hermit’s journal where he talks about a CREATURE OF MANY MOUTHS DRAWING CLOSER IN HIS DREAMS
+Searching the hut may reveal some random items of minor import and also a copy of the hermit’s journal where he talks about a CREATURE OF MANY MOUTHS DRAWING CLOSER IN HIS DREAMS, help help

 * A sprite throws a glittery dust bomb at the shortest member of the party and disappears.
 That night a ~female~ male mountain lion nuzzles up